1,596-word post. approx. 3-4 min. read

 - SPL.
 215: 107dB/mW.
 315: 116dB/mW.
 What is SPL?

 The SE315 is more analytical, but I haven’t heard many good things about them, so for the time being I would advise staying away unless something changes.
-The SE215 is a great option for it’s price, and I feel like a lot of the negative reviews came from people who didn’t have them in their ears correctly.
+The SE215 is a great option for its price, and I feel like a lot of the negative reviews came from people who didn’t have them in their ears correctly.
 That said, there are a few issues with these, but overall I think they’re a fantastic purchase.
+I bought a pair of these for my mom a while back and she absolutely loved them.
+I got a chance to try them out and I was blown away as well!

 If you’re looking for a more casual, fun sound, the 215 is where it’s at.